rswt-rbartlett/cyber-security-framework/1-Understand-your-risks/assessing-the-security-of-a-system.md

 ## Does the system exhibit any security anti-patterns?
 These are some common bad practices which are indicative of a system developer not understanding or prioritising security.

-1. Excessive privileges.
+1. **Excessive privileges**.
 This is where the system requires the service account or the account of the person using the system to be Local, Domain or Global Administrator.
 This means they couldn't be bothered to work out what permissions were needed, so they demand everything.
-2. You have to disable anti-virus to get it to work, or exclude the entire program directory.
+2. **Doesn't play with antivirus**.
+You have to disable anti-virus to get it to work, or exclude the entire program directory.
 This probably means they don't follow platform vendor development best practice guidelines, and the program works in a way which anti-virus will detect as malicious.
 Sometimes excluding a specific directory which has a lot of read/write transactions to prevent impacting performance is reasonable, but not everything.
-3. Forcing users to reset their password every x days (best practice is only to reset passwords if they are believed to be compromised).
+3. **Archaic password policies**.
+Forcing users to reset their password every x days (best practice is only to reset passwords if they are believed to be compromised).